Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/TROUBLESHOOTING.md

 ### Unexpected time to build a custom model

-It is common to have a longer completion time than what is expected when building a custom model using the `neural` build mode with `DocumentModelAdministrationClient#beginBuildDocumentModel()`.
+Training(`DocumentModelAdministrationClient#beginBuildDocumentModel()`) with the "neural" build mode typically takes significantly longer than the "template" mode.

 For simpler use-cases, you can use `template` build mode which uses a different model building algorithm that takes less time.
 See more about `template` custom models [here](https://aka.ms/custom-template-models).
 To see more information about `neural` custom models (these models use deep learning to train and build), see documentation [here](https://aka.ms/custom-neural-models).